 You birth the dreams of every graduate, and You hold them close to your heart.
 You understand their sadness–and ours–when those visions and plans disappear.
 And yet, You are the only One who can restore, renew, and even redesign dreams that emerge better than the original ones.

 That’s what we’re asking you to do for our graduates this year, Lord.
-Comfort them in their losses; guide them through their dilemmas; and redeem this difficult season in their lives.
-Bring good out of these discouraging times.
+Comfort those who have experienced loss; guide them through their dilemmas, and redeem this difficult season in their lives.
+Bring good out of these challenging times.

 Prayer for Graduates: Bless Them and Their Future